Albert0i/jest-course/JJSR.md

 - Access pattern

 In what ways the data is retrieved.
-In a Products table, there are `color`, `size` and `productOf` fields, to enable access to products via all combinations of keys, ie. 3P1 + 3P2 + 3P3, which is 15!
+In a Products table, there are `color`, `size` and `productOf` fields, to enable access to products via all combinations of keys, ie. 3P1 + 3P2 + 3P3 = 3 + 6 + 6 = 15!
 As you can see the number of compound index increase exponential...

 Indexes are disk files and required to build/rebuild on demand behind the scenes and always have cost of their own way.